theforeman/foreman_abrt/README.md

 ## Usage

-The list of received bug reports can be accessed by clicking on *Bug reports* link in the *Monitor* menu.
+The list of received problem reports can be accessed by clicking on *Problem reports* link in the *Monitor* menu.
 To see detailed information for a report, click on its reported date.

-List of bug reports coming from a particular host is also displayed on the page with the details about the host in the *Bug reports* tab on the left.
+List of problem reports coming from a particular host is also displayed on the page with the details about the host in the *Problem reports* tab on the left.

 ### Forwarding the report to the ABRT server

-On the bug report details page you can forward the bug report to an actual ABRT server by clicking the *Send for analysis* button.
+On the problem report details page you can forward the problem report to an actual ABRT server by clicking the *Send for analysis* button.
 The ABRT server may respond with some information it knows about the bug, such as the list of URLs related to the bug (e.g. Bugzilla link) and list of possible solutions to the problem that caused the bug to occur.

 The forwarding functionality may have to be configured in *Abrt* tab of the configuration screen (*Administer*->*Settings*).